metacpan/metacpan-cpan-extracted/distros/G/Geo-TCX/README.md

     Sets/gets the filename.
 Returns the name of the file with the complete path.

+    If the instance was created from a FIT file, the filename is set to the same name but with a `.tcx` extension by default.

 - set\_wd( $folder )

     Sets/gets the working directory for any eventual saving of the \*.tcx file and checks the validity of that path.
 It can be set as a relative path (i.e. relative to the actual [Cwd](https://metacpan.org/pod/Cwd)) or as an absolute path, but is always returned as a full path.